-Chances are, at least one of these issues looks familiar.
-But what stands to be gained from seeing a sex therapist about it?
+Some of these issues may look familiar.
+But what stands to be gained from seeing a sex therapist about them?

-On an individual level, therapy can increase your experience of pleasure during intimate activity, as well as your knowledge of yourself and how different experiences impact your interactions.
-You may discover certain tools that help you feel more secure or able to assert your needs during sex, which can majorly improve your mental and physiological experiences.
-Conversely, you may also identify certain things that make it difficult to enjoy sex, allowing you to eliminate those hindrances in the future.
+On an individual level, therapy can increase your experience of pleasure during intimate activity.
+It can also increase your knowledge of yourself.
+You may discover certain tools that help you feel more secure or able to assert your needs during sex, which can majorly improve your experiences.
+Conversely, you may also identify certain things that make it difficult to enjoy sex, things you can get rid of in the future.

 With a partner, you may find that therapy has improved your physical and emotional connection.
 A therapist can help you communicate needs or concerns that you’ve struggled to convey in the past.
-Having a safe space where you can dedicate time to improving your sexual relationship can bring you closer together, and help you both gain more satisfaction as a couple.
+Having a safe space where you can dedicate time to improving your sexual relationship can bring you closer together.

 So the question might more accurately be stated as such: what’s not to gain?